 Penalties for driving without insurance in Florida

-Driving without the proper insurance coverage in Florida is illegal, and comes with heavy consequences.
+Driving without the proper insurance coverage in Florida is illegal and comes with heavy consequences.
 If drivers do not maintain no-fault insurance throughout the registration period, their driver’s license and license plates can be suspended for up to three years.
 They are also required to pay a reinstatement fee, which can cost up to $500.

-Additionally, drivers who fail to provide proof of insurance documentation when requested by law enforcement may get their driver’s license suspended for up to three years.
+Additionally, drivers who fail to provide proof of insurance documentation when requested by law enforcement may have their driver’s license suspended for up to three years.
 In some cases, drivers who get their license suspended must file an SR-22 to get it back, which proves they carry the state’s minimum required insurance coverage.

 The penalty for driving without insurance in Florida varies depending on the circumstances.
 If you are caught driving without insurance, you will receive a letter from the DMV with further instructions on how to clear suspensions, pay fines and whether you need to file an SR-22.